Free Case Evaluation

 Impairments included in the Blue Book

 If current medical evidence is insufficient, the court may appoint a consultative examiner to obtain more information.
-A knowledgeable attorney can help you identify gaps in your evidence before filing, which may reduce the possibility of delays.
+These examiners may require information about your educational background and work history to prove your disability.
+A disability lawyer can help you identify gaps in your evidence before filing, reducing the chance of these kinds of delays.

 Free Case Evaluation